Green's function in general relativity: Green's functions of gravity

 thus, an equation of motion under the \emph{free} vierbein-field approximation is again the simple Laplace equation such that:

 The fundamental solution of (\ref{deltaE}) with the quasi-Minkowski metric is

 where ${\E}_{\mu}^{(a)}$ is a polarization vector of the vierbein field.
-These are components of a spin-one vector defined in $\TMM$ such that
+The vierbein field is a massless tensor field; the upper Roman index is a component in the inertial manifold, and the lower Greek index is a component in the global manifold.
+We interpret the vierbein field as the global vector equipping the local $SO_4$ gauge symmetry.
+The lower index represents a vector component concerning global space-time.
+The upper index points to an inner degree of freedom corresponding to two polarizations of the local $SO_4$ gauge symmetry.
+Under this interpretation, we represent the vierbein one-form defined in $\TsMM$ as

-where $a=1,2$ shows two independent polarization vectors.
-The vierbein field is a massless vector field corresponding to a spin-two boson.
-Two upper indexes represent tensor components; on the other hand, the lower index points to an inner degree of freedom corresponding to two polarization vectors.
+where $a=1,2$ shows the inner degree of freedom two as independent polarization vectors.
 We can construct a spin-two polarization state of the metric tensor from the vierbein field using the coupling of angular momenta such as $|2,\pm2\rangle=|\pm1\rangle\otimes|\pm1\rangle$.
-The spin-connection has no spin-zero state of $|\pm1,0\rangle$ since it is massless; thus, the metric tensor does not have $|2,\pm1\rangle$ nor $|2,0\rangle$.
+The vierbein has no spin-zero state of $|\pm1,0\rangle$ since it is massless; thus, the metric tensor does not have $|2,\pm1\rangle$ nor $|2,0\rangle$.

 The metric tensor is a symmetric tensor with ten degrees of freedom in four-dimension.
 On the other hand, $\E^a_\mu$ is not necessarily a symmetric tensor and has 16 degrees of freedom in the four-dimensional space.
 A local $SO_4$ symmetry provides six constraints on the vierbein field; thus, the same number of degrees of freedom as the metric tensor remains in the vierbein field.
 In addition, four gauge conditions (\ref{deDonder2}) and four torsion-less conditions provide eight additional constraints.
 Consequently, the vierbein field has two physical degrees of freedom, as we desired.